What is magic? It is a process whereby we coax the universe to act on our behalf. ― Guru Tua

 Why is Magic Demonized?

 To demonize someone or something is to associate them with evil.
 The origins of this term go back to 810 BCE.
 Here, we find the Assyrians at war with India.
-The Hindu religion personifies its deities as the bright lights in the heavens, the stars and planets.
+The Hindu religion personifies its deities as the bright lights in the heavens, the stars, and planets.
 They called all these bright lights the “Devas”.
 The Assyrians sought to dehumanize their foe.
 This is a tactic in warfare that motivates your warriors to kill their non-human adversaries.

 So, the Hindu Devas became the Devils, the evil Gods for the Assyrians.
 Slandering the Hindu deity became part of Persian mythology.
 Later, Persian mythology became a cornerstone concept of Western theology.
-If it were not for the Assyrians hatred of the Hindus, the concept of a devil or demon might not be in Western theology at all.
+If it were not for the Assyrian’s hatred of the Hindus, the concept of a devil or demon might not be in Western theology at all.

-Magic in Eastern Religion
+Magical Processes in Eastern Religion

 Some religions like Hinduism are closer to animism than Western religions.
 Animism is the concept that a divine force exists in everything.
 It infers that some force is guiding or directing things.
 This religion also shows us examples of Anthropomorphic beings.
 These are creatures with both human and animal characteristics.
 They could be plants or trees.
-Some have rocks, crystals or other precious metals as spirit guides.
+Some have rocks, crystals, or other precious metals as spirit guides.

-Magic in Paganism
+Magical Processes in Paganism

 So, more and more people are finding their way back.
 That’s because religion and authentic faith don’t always go hand-in-hand.
 Not all religions provide a pathway to authentic faith.
 Many forms of Paganism have the fewest constraints over freethinking.
 With these systems, you are free to explore and develop your path.
 With these, you develop your authentic faith.